Punaluʻu Beach

 Punaluʻu Beach (also called Black Sand Beach) is a beach between Pāhala and Nāʻālehu on the Big Island of the U.S. state of Hawaii.
 The beach has black sand made of basalt and created by lava flowing into the ocean which explodes as it reaches the ocean and cools.
 This volcanic activity is in the Hawaiʻi Volcanoes National Park.

 Punaluʻu is frequented by endangered hawksbill and green turtles, which can often be seen basking on the black sand.

-The Beach
+Description

 The swimming area is very rocky, and it can be dangerous to swim.
 The beach also has a large amount of underground fresh water that flows in it.
 This fresh water is very cold and looks almost like gasoline mixing with the water.
 Legend has it that in the time of drought, the ancient Hawaiians living in the area would dive underwater with a jug to get their fresh water.
 In the Hawaiian language puna luʻu means "spring [water] diver for".

 The beach is located at coordinates 19.136°N 155.504°W. Access is from the Hawaii Belt Road: take Ninole loop road or the entrance to the Sea Mountain Resort.

 Camping is permitted at the Punaluʻu Black Sand Beach Park.